HelloYeew/workflow-setup/README.md

 - [mamizu](https://github.com/HelloYeew/mamizu) : Fork of [Flame](https://github.com/pawelmalak/flame) that I add some of my customization to make it looking same as my theme and some of my personal customization.
 - [Custom New Tab URL](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia) : Without this extension I cannot set mamizu as my chrome homepage.

+### Plugin & Extension

+**Useful GitHub related tool:**

+- [GitHub Red Issues](https://chrome.google.com/webstore/detail/github-red-issues/kjbbjibfgnnfdeabgmbieapkhpojikpc) : This extension make your closed issues no more disgusting purple like merged PR color.
+- [GitHub Issues Link Status](https://chrome.google.com/webstore/detail/github-issue-link-status/nbiddhncecgemgccalnoanpnenalmkic) : Show issues or PR status on GitHub so you don't have to click on the issues or PR to see its status.
+- [GitHub Hovercard](https://chrome.google.com/webstore/detail/github-hovercard/mmoahbbnojgkclgceahhakhnccimnplk) : Just hover your mouse to all link in GitHub and you can glancing some short information like profile, PR detail or issues detail.

+**More pretty cool extensions:**

+- [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb) : Make your browser like Vim by add some feature that's like Vim so you can use your browser with your keyboard and use some of pretty useful keybind feature.
+- [Web Scrobbler](https://chrome.google.com/webstore/detail/web-scrobbler/hhinaapppaileiechjoiifaancjggfjm) : Integrate your chrome with last.fm
+- [Screenshot YouTube](https://chrome.google.com/webstore/detail/screenshot-youtube/gjoijpfmdhbjkkgnmahganhoinjjpohk) : Make your screenshot from YouTube more pretty and high resolution.

 ## IDE

 I normally use JetBrain platform as a primary IDE and [Visual Studio Code](https://code.visualstudio.com/) as a secondary IDE.
 Here's my IDE that I use.